 Yes, we will provide you with a 1 litre sharps bin if you decide to choose this treatment.

-There is always a risk of side effects with all medications.
-Some of these can be quite mild and can subside over time.
-Others are more serious and should be reported to your GP right away if you experience any side effects.
+As with all medications, there is always a risk of side effects.
+Some of these may be quite mild and can subside over time.
+Other side effects can be more serious and should be reported to your GP right away if you experience any serious side effects.
 Please contact a member of our team if you are concerned about any potential side effects that may occur when using Saxenda.

 - Feeling weak or tired